 Most Readable/ExperimentalExtreme Fiction (The Erotic Comedies)

-I mentioned in my longer essay that at least one of the stories in this collection would offend people.
+I mentioned in my longer essay that at least one of the stories in Erotic Comedies would offend people.
 Possible two or three.
 This was the first fiction by Vassi I read, and and the stories and characters stay vividly with me.
 I’m not going to give many plot details (some were mentioned in the longer essay), but these stories cover the widest range of sexual experience.
-(They are also short and highly readable).
 They read like fairy tales or horror stories or Kafkaesque parables.
 All these stories feel relevant to contemporary life, and actually I think they would work well as audio books.

 The second half of the Open Road Media edition includes some really important essays on aesthetics and sexuality.
-The Open Road Media edition also includes a series of essays called “Collection of Bones.”
+It also includes a series of essays called “Collection of Bones.”
 This includes his very important essay Metasexual Manifesto (which I describe in detail in my longer Vassi essay).
 There are also essays about bisexuality, polyamory and spirituality.

 Having a good selection of fiction paired with the essays makes this ebook a must buy — and possibly a place for intrepid readers to get started.